Beet Cookies! Beets and dark chocolate chunks combine with oats to make a vibrant purple biscuit!

-I’ve frequently extolled the virtues of the humble beetroot on this blog, but I just can’t help myself; it’s perfect for veggie desserts.
-The earthy taste of, erm, beets, and the vibrant hue of a 1970s heavy metal band combine into baking heaven.
+I’ve frequently extolled the virtues of the humble beetroot on this blog, but I just can’t help myself; it’s perfect for vegetable desserts.

 Beetroot Chocolate Chunk Cookies